-There are many legal defenses available to fight criminal charges and win.
-The job of a skilled criminal defense lawyer is to select the best criminal defense attorney tactics given each unique case's facts and circumstances.
-Here are 17 of the most successful criminal defense strategies our lawyers use when defending clients:
+There are many legal criminal defenses available to fight criminal charges and win.
+The job of a skilled criminal defense lawyer is to select the best criminal defense lawyer tactics given each unique case's facts and circumstances.
+Here are 17 of the best criminal defenses our lawyers use when defending clients:

 1. Mistaken identity

 Incorrect witness identification is a major source for incorrect accusations.
 This can happen if a person’s description is similar to a criminal perpetrator or if a witness assumes someone committed a crime due to circumstances or they are trying to cover for a crime they committed.

 Most California offenses in California’s Penal Code include deliberate offenses in which the violator intentionally carried out the crime.
 If your criminal justice lawyer can show the act to be accidental, there is a substantial defense against the charge.

 In the event that somebody carries out a crime simply because they believed they were in immediate risk of harm, their actions might not be considered a crime since they were made under duress.

 4. Defendant has an alibi

 A defendant cannot be guilty of many offenses if they were elsewhere when the crime occurred and therefore couldn't have committed the alleged crime.